By: Marilyn L. Davis

 - Understand that you have not resolved or accepted past situations

-Understanding the influence that Anniversary Issues have on today is helpful when you acknowledge the conflict with past events and current feelings without it adversely affecting your current situations.
+Understanding the influence that Anniversary Issues have on today is helpful when you acknowledge the conflict with past events and current feelings without it adversely affecting your present situations.

 Create Your Anniversary Calendar